Estate Settlement

-The probate process in California can be confusing and lengthy, we've laid it out for you in an easy 12-stage process.
-Read our blog post below!
+The probate process in California can be confusing and lengthy; we've laid it out for you in an easy 12-stage process.
+Read on to know what steps to follow.

 The passing of a loved one or friend is a time filled with unexplainable grief.
 It can also be filled with deep legal responsibility if you have been named the executor or administrator of their estate—the person authorized to manage their affairs after they have passed.
-This process includes distributing assets to their intended heirs.
+One part of this process includes distributing assets to their intended heirs.

 Probate is a legal process defined under California law that transfers the estate’s title to property and/or assets to the beneficiaries of the decedent.
 It is a court-supervised transaction that involves filing a petition for probate, a hearing, appointing an administrator or executor of the estate, proving the will was legitimate, potentially posting bond and other complex steps.
 Note that probate may need to take place whether there was a will in place or not.

-Typically the probate procedure in California goes through a series of 12 stages, though the exact process may differ depending on the county you file in.
-Even though the process may change slightly, the time to complete probate in California generally takes anywhere from several months to a few years to complete depending on the complexity of the estate and the courts’ availability.
+Typically, the probate procedure in California goes through a series of 12 stages, though the exact process may differ depending on the county you file in.
+Even though the process may change slightly, the time to complete probate in California generally takes anywhere from several months to a couple of years to complete depending on the complexity of the estate and the courts’ availability.

-To file a petition for probate in California, you must submit the petition (California Form DE-111), and the original will attached, to the court in the county where the decedent resided immediately before their death.
+To file a petition for probate in California, you must submit the petition for probate ( Form DE-111), with the original will attached, to the court in the county where the decedent resided immediately before their death.
 This is the first step in initiating the probate process, allowing the court to appoint an executor and validate the will.

 If the decedent died without a will—known as being intestate—then the party making the filing must have priority to be appointed as an administrator.
 Someone with priority to administer an estate is typically a spouse or registered domestic partner, adult child, grandchild, great-grandchild, parent, sibling, niece/nephew or grandparents, in that order.

-After filing California Form DE-111, the county court will be notified that a hearing needs to be scheduled, which may be held within a few month’s time or much more depending on the court’s availability.
-In some cases you may be required to provide the courts with a death certificate, the will, proof of service or other formal documentation.
+After filing California Form DE-111, the county court will be notified that a hearing needs to be scheduled, which may be held within a few months’ time or much more, depending on the court’s availability.
+You will be required to provide the courts with the will, proof of service and any other formal documentation they require.

-In most cases, the Probate Courts require the administrator/executor of an estate to post a Calfironia probate bond.
+In some cases, the Probate Courts require the administrator/executor of an estate to post a Calfironia probate bond.
 This is a guarantee purchased from an authorized bond company as a way to protect the estate and its beneficiaries should the administrator cause financial losses to the estate.
-Think of it as a financial safety net.
+Think of it as a

 California Probate Courts typically require an administrator to be bonded to ensure that they execute their fiduciary responsibilities properly and completely.
 If the administrator lives outside California, a bond will be required.
 This is true even if the will stipulates for a bond to be waived.